mazidulfarabi/thynkzone-instructions/README.md

 - follow till the end to set users and passwords as well but change username and password fields
 - increase heap storage to minimum 128 Mb https://stackoverflow.com/questions/2718786/how-to-increase-java-heap-space-for-a-tomcat-app - see Aniket Thakur's answer below -- (Optional Step)
 - in server.xml, change max thread size and max connections
-- in sever.xml, create docbase for path img in root, so that upon ROOT.war redeploy, image files aren't lost -> create img file in /usr/local/ and copy prof.png, blank.webp by following command
+- in sever.xml, create docbase for path img in root, so that upon ROOT.war redeploy, image files aren't lost -> create img folder in /usr/local/ and copy prof.png, blank.webp by following command
-- make sure in server.xml, port 443 uses -- http11nioprotocol
 - cp /usr/local/tomcat9/webapps/ROOT/img/prof.png /usr/local/img/prof.png (see ssl-server-xml-edit pics in thynkzone private repo) - or wget
 - mv /usr/local/tomcat9/webapps/ROOT/img/prof.png and /usr/local/img/blank.webp - wget from any image hosting service
 - check in browser (use ip address if domain n'yet dns pointed and :8080 or /login.jsp if 443 not configured in server.xml) if tomcat running & if not; then check if ports are open in vm network ports
+- make sure in server.xml, port 443 uses -- http11nioprotocol

 6) Install SSL (cloudflare)
 - register domain, open account at cloudflare.com and enter that domain
 - make sure nameservers are right, then setup dns, ssl, speed and other settings
 - get origin certificate and set security to strict at ssl page
 - create .crt and .key and ca_bundle.crt in tomcat9/conf folder and paste the origin cert's pubklic crt and private key pem
-- edit server.xml (see ssl-server-xml-edit pics in thynkzone private repo and add admin-gui and allowipaddress".*")
+- edit server.xml (see ssl-server-xml-edit pics in thynkzone private repo and add admin-gui and make allowipaddress.* or uncomment that in valve settings in somefile.xml)
 - edit conf/tomcat-users.xml
 - restart tomcat server and wait for a few minutes to see if worked